FlorianBen/ProcessingNPM/README.md

 ## Summary

 This repository contains Python scripts for the processing of NPM data.
 It consists of a Python library and several use cases.
+As different type of NPM are used, the processing of each type of NPM may be completely different.

 ## Directories